itscodenation/flw2-trivia-20-21-starter/README.md

 - [ ] In your App.jsx file import the Question Component
 - [ ] Inside the render function call your Question component
 - [ ] Using the Question.jsx as a template create three more components called AnswerButton.jsx, QuestionText.jsx and ResetButton.jsx
 - [ ] In your Question.jsx file import your QuestionText, AnswerButton and ResetButton.
-In the spaces provided call each of the components.
+Call each of the components in the render function.
 (You should have 4 AnswerButtons)
 - [ ] The QuestionText should render a div with the text of any question of your choosing
 - [ ] The AnswerButton should should render a div with the text of any question of your choosing
 - [ ] The ResetButton should should render a div with the text "Reset"